winstonchiong/decisionlabucsf.github.io/_pages/05-hiring.md

 ### Preferred qualifications
 - Valid driver’s license (for accompanying researchers to interviews at participants’ preferred locations)
-- Experience and / or comfort in working with patients with neurological disease
+- Experience and/or comfort in working with patients with neurological disease
 - Proficiency with medical terminology
 - Ability to abstract data from medical records and transfer it to data collection forms or directly into databases